django-es/django-elasticsearch-dsl/CONTRIBUTING.md

 1. The pull request should include tests

-2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring.
+2. If the pull request adds functionality, the documentation should be updated.

 3. The pull request should work for and 3.6 and above.
 Check https://github.com/qcoumes/django-opensearch-dsl/actions